My Husband's Lover: Critical response

-The show even impacted the Philippine politics.
+The show impacted the Philippine politics.
 On July 19, the House of Representatives held a "mock" session for the new representatives which was about investigating the possible ending of the show.
 On August 8, 2013, Albay - 1st District representative Edcel Lagman filed the House Bill 2352 in the 16th Congress.
 He called it the My Husband's Lover bill which seeks to expand the scope of Article 333 of the Revised Penal Code which only imposes punishment for a spouse having a sexual intercourse to another person of the opposite sex, other than their husband/wife.
 With this bill, it will add same-sex adultery to provide equality in the society.

 Accolades

 Concert

 A concert for the show, One More Try: My Husband's Lover The Concert was held on October 12, 2013 in Araneta Coliseum.
 It was broadcast in television by GMA Network on October 20, 2013.
 According to AGB Nielsen Philippines' Mega Manila household ratings, the television broadcast of One More Try: My Husband's Lover The Concert earned an 11.9% rating.